sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 4. Click ``Run outlier correction``.

 5. This step will correct the outliers and store the new csvs in **C:/Golden/ibangs_attack/project_folder/csv/outlier_corrected_movement_location**.
-If you are confident with your tracking data you can skip outlier correction by clicking ``Skip outlier correction (CAUTION)``
+If you are confident with your tracking data you can skip outlier correction by clicking ``Skip outlier correction (CAUTION)``, but we do not recommend it.

 Step 4: Extract Features
 ************************

-Based on the coordinates of body parts in each frame - and the frame rate and the pixels per millimeter values - the feature extraction step calculates a larger set of features used for behavioral classification.
+Based on the coordinates of body parts in each frame - and the frame rate and the pixels per millimeter values - the feature extraction step calculates a large set of features per frame (~500) used for behavioral classification.
 Features are values such as metric distances between body parts, angles, areas, movement, paths, and their deviations and rank in individual frames and across rolling windows.
 This set of features will depend on the body-parts tracked during pose-estimation (which is defined when creating the project).